College of Health and Human Sciences

 As a major within the Department of Psychological Sciences, Brain and Behavioral Sciences offers an overview of many of the sub-fields of psychological sciences, including: clinical psychology (mental illness and behavioral problems), cognitive psychology (memory, thinking and reasoning), developmental psychology (human growth and aging), industrial/organizational psychology (how people work together), behavioral neuroscience (biological bases of behavior), social psychology (thoughts and behavior in social situations), learning and motivation, statistics and mathematical models of behavior.
 The emphasis, however, is on behavioral neuroscience (biological bases of behavior) and other basic science areas of psychological sciences: cognitive psychology (memory, thinking, and reasoning), learning and motivation, statistics and mathematical models of behavior.
 Students in this program complete more science, mathematics, or computer science courses than in the psychological sciences major.

-Students begin in pre-psychological sciences and after successfully completing three required pre-psychological sciences courses, with a GPA of 2.5 or higher, may proceed to the upper-level psychological sciences/brain behavioral sciences courses.
+Students begin with pre-psychological sciences major status and after successfully completing four required psychological sciences courses with a GPA of at least 2.5, may proceed to the upper-level courses.